mmistakes/minimal-mistakes/_posts/2023-04-10-what-is-deep-learning.md

-**Atonomy of neural network**
+**Anatonomy of neural network**

 The first layer of the neural network is called the input layer.

-There are a hidden layers in the middle, finds patterns in the data,
+There are hidden layers in the middle, finds patterns in the data,

 The output layer, Returns the representative value or predicted probability value learned in the output layer.